MultithreadCorner/Hydra.Python/README.md

 6. `make`

 These instructions create a library .so to be imported from Python.
 Comprehensive documentation is to be found under the `docs/` folder.
+The `docs/` folder also contains the GSoC 2017 project report.